pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 date: 2025-06-24
 ---

+## Introduction

-This page introduces a number of generic Git functionalities and vendor add ons.
+This page introduces a number of generic IT functionalities.
 Which can support communities in efficient co-creation of content.
-The page mainly focusses on the Continuous Integration & Deployment functionality, but contains many external links to introduce other aspects of Git.
-Considering the previous materials, a relevant ci-cd case is a set of tasks to run after a change to some of the mcf documents in a data repository, to validate the mcf's and convert them to iso19139 and push them to a catalogue.

----
+Considering the previous material, a relevant scenario is: whenever a user adds or updates a dataset (metadata) in the file repository, an automated pipeline is triggered which validates the changes, converts and uploads the updated records to a catalogue.

 ## Git content versioning

-In its core [GIt](https://git-scm.com/) is a version management system traditionally used for maintaining software codes.
+In its core [Git](https://git-scm.com/) is a code version management system, traditionally used for maintaining software codes.
 In case you never worked with Git before, have a look at this [Git & GitHub explanation](https://www.w3schools.com/git/git_intro.asp).
 Some users interact with Git via the command line (shell).
 However excellent Graphical User Interfaces exist to work with Git repositories, such as [GitHub Desktop](https://desktop.github.com/), a [Git client within Visual Studio](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022), [TortoiseGit](https://tortoisegit.org/), [Smartgit](https://www.syntevo.com/smartgit/), and [many others](https://git-scm.com/downloads/guis).

 These days Git based coding communities like GitHub, Gitlab, Bitbucket offer various services on top of Git to facilitate in co-creation of digital assets.
 Those services include authentication, issue management, release management, forks, pull requests and CI/CD.
-The types of digital assets maintained via Git vary from software, deployment scripts, configuration files, documents, website content, metadata records up to actual datasets.
-Git is most effective with text based formats, which explains the popularity of formats like CSV, YAML, Markdown.
+The types of digital assets maintained via Git vary from software, deployment scripts, configuration files, documents, website content, metadata records, up to actual datasets.
+Git is most effective with text based formats, which explains the popularity of formats like CSV, YAML, and Markdown.

----

 ## CI/CD

-[Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) & [Deployment](https://en.wikipedia.org/wiki/Continuous_deployment) describes a process in which changes in software or configuration are automatically tested and deployed to a relevant environment.
+[Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) & [Continuous delivery](https://en.wikipedia.org/wiki/Continuous_deployment) describe a process in which changes in software or configuration are automatically tested and delivered to a relevant environment.
 These processes are commonly facilitated by Git environments.
 With every commit to the Git repository an action is triggered which runs some tasks.

----

 ## GitHub Pages exercise

-This exercise introduces the CI/CD topic by setting up a basic markdown website in [GitHub Pages](https://pages.github.com/), maintained through Git.
-[Markdown](https://en.wikipedia.org/wiki/Markdown) is a popular format to store text with annotations on Git.The site will be based on [Quarto](https://quarto.org).
-Quarto is one of many platforms to generate a website from a markdown repository.
+This exercise introduces the CI/CD topic by setting up a basic markdown website in [GitHub Pages](https://pages.github.com/), maintained through Git, similar as to how this workshop website is maintained.
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a popular format to store text with annotations on Git.
+The site will be rendered by the [Quarto](https://quarto.org) library.
+Quarto is one of many platforms to generate a website from a set of markdown files.
+Quarto facilitates integrations with R and Python scripts for advanced content creation.

-- Create a [new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) in your github account, for example 'My first CMS'.
+- Create a [new repository](https://docs.github.com/en/get-started/quickstart/create-a-repo) in your github account, for example 'My-first-CMS'.
-- Before we add any content [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) 'gh-pages' on the repository, this branch will later contain the generated html sources of the website.
+- Before we add any content [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) 'gh-pages' on the repository, this branch will later contain the generated html sources of the website, which will be shared via <https://{you}.github.io/{my-first-cms}>.

-- Create file docs/index.md and docs/about.md.
+- Create a file docs/index.md and docs/about.md.
 Start each file with a header:

 ```yaml
 ---